amzn/xfer/CONTRIBUTING.md

 pytest --notebook
 ```

+Before running notebook tests, be sure to import the notebook dependencies from `docs/demos/requirements`.

 #### Troubleshooting
 When running the tests on OSX, you may get this error when running the GpRepurposer.
 ```